Operations¶

 - Git-backed sandbox snapshot or working-tree audit issue: Sandbox and Policies and CLI Reference

-- Avatar or SLIM handshake issue: Demo Walkthrough
+- Transport or SLIM handshake issue: SLIM and A2A

 - Identity, DID, or secret access issue: API Guide and CLI Reference